 60 ÷ (1.65 x 1.65) = 22.0

-• Calculating body mass index in children:
+• Children’s body mass index calculation:

 What Should the Body Mass Index Be?

-Commonly accepted ranges are as follows:
+Generally accepted ranges are as follows:

 How Should Body Mass Index Be According to Age?

-Why is Body Mass Index Important?
+Why Is Body Mass Index Important?

 Frequently Asked Questions

-Does body mass index change with age?
+Does the body mass index vary according to age?

 How is body mass index evaluated in children?

-Is BMI a standalone health indicator?
+Is BMI a sole health indicator?

 What can be done if the BMI value is high?